-Doves can be found throughout the state and are often abundant, using both wild and planted food sources.
-They are fun to hunt and their aerial acrobatics test a shooter’s skill.
+Mourning doves can be found throughout the state and are often abundant, using both wild and planted food sources.
 Doves are sensitive to hunting pressure and weather, which can create a situation where doves are abundant one day and gone the next.

-All you need to hunt doves is a shotgun and plenty of shells (#7 ½ or #8 shot).
-Bringing along a piece of camo material for building a makeshift blind and a bucket or shooting stool to sit on is also a good idea.
-Camo clothing is recommended to help hunters remain undetected, and dove hunters should consider eye and ear protection as well.
-Once you’ve gathered your gear and found a promising field, the next step is to decide where in the field to hunt.
+Dove hunting is as simple as finding a location where doves are congregating and feeding.
+Harvested wheat stubble or corn silage fields, ponds with exposed banks and weed cover, and harvested sunflower fields are all excellent locations to target.
+Besides a good location, all you need to hunt doves is a shotgun, plenty of shells (#7 ½ or #8 shot), camo clothing or blind material for concealment, and a bucket or shooting stool to sit on.
+Eye and ear protection is recommended as well.
 Scout the field a day or two before the season opens and observe how the doves enter and use the field.
 Set up along a flight path in a spot that offers concealment but still allows you to see incoming birds.
-Also, because doves regularly perch in dead limbs before entering the field to feed, look for tall dead trees or limbs near the feeding field.
 Decoys, including motion wing decoys, may coax birds in closer.

 If you think you may have recently seen or heard a dove that didn’t look or sound quite right, chances are you’ve encountered a Eurasian collared-dove.
 This species was introduced to the Bahamas from Europe and Asia in the 1970s.
 By the 1980s, it had made its way to Florida, and from there it has spread rapidly throughout much of the United States.